Arsenal F.C. in European football: Early years: 1963–1978

 Arsenal first participated in European football during the 1963–64 season, via the Inter-Cities Fairs Cup.
 The competition was set up to promote international trade fairs in European cities, featuring clubs from cities playing in matches that hosted trade fairs.
 As London's representative, Arsenal was paired with Copenhagen team Copenhagen XI in the first round, played over two matches.
 The first match ended in a 7–1 victory for Arsenal, with Geoff Strong and Joe Baker both scoring hat-tricks.
 Copenhagen XI won the second match 3–2, but lost 9–4 on aggregate.
 Arsenal faced RFC Liège in the second round; the Belgian club won 4–2 on aggregate to progress into the quarter-finals.

 In the 1969–70 season, Arsenal again participated in the Inter-Cities Fairs Cup, after a six-year absence.
-Having beaten Glentoran of Northern Ireland, Portugal's Sporting Lisbon and Rouen of France, Arsenal played Romanian club Dinamo Bacău in the quarter-finals.
+Having beaten Glentoran of Northern Ireland, Portugal's Sporting CP and Rouen of France, Arsenal played Romanian club Dinamo Bacău in the quarter-finals.
 A 1–9 victory on aggregate saw the club progress into the last four, where they faced Ajax of Amsterdam.
 The pairing of both clubs pleased Arsenal manager Bertie Mee, who wanted to play Ajax in the semi-finals to set up a possibility of meeting Internazionale in the final.
 At Highbury in the first leg, Arsenal won 3–0 and restricted Ajax to a 1–0 win at the Olympisch Stadion to reach the final of the Fairs Cup.
 It was the fourth successive year the final featured an English club and the first for a London club.
 Arsenal played Belgian opposition Anderlecht in the 1970 Inter-Cities Fairs Cup Final, played in the space of a week.
 Anderlecht won the first leg 3–1, with Arsenal midfielder Ray Kennedy scoring a crucial away goal, seven minutes from the final whistle.
 An early goal scored by Eddie Kelly helped Arsenal to what earlier looked to be an improbable victory; John Radford and Jon Sammels overturned Anderlecht's advantage to win 3–0 on the night and 4–3 on aggregate.
 The result ended Arsenal's 17-year wait for a trophy and ensured the club became the third successive English club to win the honour.